5 Benefits Of Hyaluronic Acid

 What is Hyaluronic Acid?

-Also known as hyaluronan, hyaluronic acid (HA) is a kind of sugar, gooey in texture, and is found in the largest amounts in your skin, eyes, and connective tissues.
+Also known as hyaluronan, hyaluronic acid (HA) is a kind of sugar that is gooey in texture and is found in the largest amounts in your skin, eyes, and connective tissues.
 It helps in the retention of water in your tissues to keep them well-lubricated, moist, and plump.
 It is used in serums, supplements, eye drops, and more.

 Just like the production of collagen and elastin decreases in our body as we age, hyaluronic acid also decreases over time.
 This is why we need to supply HA to our bodies via supplements or serums.